 Id. at 1228 (emphasis added).
 Judge Presnell maintained that if the matter of attorney's fees "[is] addressed independently and seriatim, there is no reason to assume that the lawyer's fee has influenced the reasonableness of the plaintiff's settlement."
 Id.
 The undersigned finds this reasoning persuasive.

 III.
 ANALYSIS.

-A. Settlement of Viera's and Vasquez's FLSA Claims.
+A. Settlement of FLSA Claims.